lessenadam/hockey-stats/README.md

 ### Service 2
 For service number 2, no additional prequisites are required besides those in number 1.
 You have the option of running `$ node main.js` to get all the scores from the season start to the current date; or you can change the commented lines so the `setInterval` is called and scores are feteched once a day.
 It is useful to run `$ nohup node main.js &` to run the process in the background.

+You can run the following command from the mongo shell for example to verify that everything is working correctly `$ db['scores-2019'].find({team: "San Jose Sharks"})`

 ### Service 3

 For service number 3, you will need to create a file in `/src` called `get-game-projections.js` that exports a function called `getProjectionsForDay`.
 This is the "secret sauce" and where the fun lies :wink: